Make this recipe for roasted Brussels sprouts tonight and over the weekend. They are absolutely fantastic!

 Hope you have a wonderful Friday.
 I’ll be doing some family portrait photo shoots this weekend for Christmas card pics and such.
 I’m a bit nervous!
 But excited at the same time.
 Hopefully this will be a two time a year event where I can earn some extra cash on the side!

 Make these gluten-free roasted Brussels sprouts over the weekend and tell me what you think?!
-And hope you all get a free cup of coffee somewhere today!
+AND LET ME KNOW WHAT YOU THINK BY COMMENTING BELOW!

 Roasted Brussels Sprouts In A Cast Iron Skillet